 This command will inform Cargo of your API token and store it locally in your

 shared with anyone else.
-If it leaks for any reason, you should regenerate it
+If it leaks for any reason, you should revoke it

 Keep in mind that crate names on crates.io are allocated on a first-come-first- serve basis.
 Once a crate name is taken, it cannot be used for another crate.

-your crate can be discovered more easily!
-Before publishing, make sure you have
+ensure your crate can be discovered more easily!
+Before publishing, make sure

 If you are publishing a library, you may also want to consult the Rust API Guidelines.